 Yes, you made the right decision.

-I get it, my dear reader.
-It’s normal to feel lots of pain after the break up.
+I get it, it’s normal to feel lots of pain after the break up.

 But that pain isn’t proof that you made the wrong choice.

 Perhaps the break up is a while ago, and you still haven’t found anyone better.
 So you reason that, “Despite all her flaws, she actually was pretty amazing.”

 And you go down that rabbit hole of romantification.
 And eventually forget all about your sound logic for breaking up.

 This is just the internal struggle.
 You’ll also have external influences that may move you to get back together with your ex.